Jaiwal/React-Library/e-store/e-store/README.md

 ### Initialise Amplify Project
 1. Navigate to your React app’s root directory.
 2. Use the command:
->>amplify init
+>amplify init
 3. Provide a name for your Amplify app.
 4. Accept the default configurations.
 5. Choose the AWS profile you configured earlier.

 ### Add Authentication
 1. Use:
->> amplify add auth
+> amplify add auth
 2. Add Amazon Cognito authentication to the app.
 3. Select default configuration and choose email as the sign-in method.

 ### Deploy Backend
-1. Use:
->>amplify push
-Deploy your backend configuration to AWS.
+1. Use below to deploy your backend configuration to AWS.
 This action creates a Cognito user pool.
+>amplify push